software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 20
 >
 > Plan the tasks for the sixth user story, "{{site.sprint_2_user_story_6}}".
-Read the Product Owner’s Sprint Planning description regarding the user story again and split it into small coding tasks.
+Read the Product Owner's Sprint Planning description regarding the user story again and split it into small coding tasks.
 >
 > Create an issue for each task.
 Set the Sprint milestone and add the issues to the backlog.
 >